daniel-payne/state-mutex-npm-package/README.md

 In addition to sharing the state across all components, this hook coordinates the saving and updating of the value in the local storage.
 It will prioritize the local storage value over the programmatically assigned default value.

-This hook is designed to be used in applications where the logic is spread across multiple browser tabs, and is a good control and command system that does away with the need for coordinating webHooks.
+This hook is designed to be used in applications where the logic is spread across multiple browser tabs, and is a good control and command system that does away with the need for coordinating web sockets.

 ```typescript
 import { useLocalState } from "@keldan-systems/state-mutex"